pbsmyth/command-line/lessons.md

 So we've cleaned our data set, but how do we find entries that use a particular term?

-Let's say I want to find all the entries in our data set that use the term `Paris`.
+Let's say I want to find all the entries in our data set that use the term "Paris."

 Here we can use the `grep` command. `grep` stands for "global regular expression print."
 The `grep` command processes text line by line and prints any lines which match a specified pattern.
 Regular expressions are special strings representing a pattern to be matched in a search operation. `grep` gives us access to the power of regular expressions as we search for text.